abraham-leal/ccloud-schema-exporter/README.md

 [![Build](https://travis-ci.com/abraham-leal/ccloud-schema-exporter.svg?branch=master)]() [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=abraham-leal_ccloud-schema-exporter&metric=alert_status)](https://sonarcloud.io/dashboard?id=abraham-leal_ccloud-schema-exporter)

-A tool to export schemas from a Confluent Schema Registry to another.
+A tool to export schemas from a Confluent Schema Registry to another through the REST API.
-This app supports five modes: `batchExport`, `sync`, `getLocalCopy`, `fromLocalCopy`, and `schemaLoadType`.
+This app supports five modes: `batchExport`, `sync`, `getLocalCopy`, `fromLocalCopy`, and `schemaLoad`.

+- `sync` will continuously sync newly registered schemas into the destination registry.
 - `batchExport` will do a one time migration between schema registries, then it will reset the destination registry to `READWRTIE` mode.
-- `sync` will continuously sync newly registered schemas into the destination registry.
 - `getLocalCopy` will fetch and write local copies of Schema Registry's Schemas.
 - `fromLocalCopy` will write schemas fetched by `getLocalCopy` to the destination Schema Registry.
-- `schemaLoadType` will write schemas from your local directory to Schema Registry.
+- `schemaLoad` will write schemas from your local directory to Schema Registry.

 This tool supports migrating from self-hosted Schema Registries as well, but if you are looking to migrate schemas between On-Premise and Confluent Cloud, check out